junwatu/clothes-recommendation/blog/README.md

 | `queryData`                      | Executes a query on the specified container and fetches the results, logging the number of rows retrieved.   |
 | `queryDataById`                 | Queries a container for a specific row identified by a unique ID, returning the corresponding row data.      |

 The GridDB database can be used to save data as a collection or simply behave like a column base database.

-This function will use the existing container or create a new one:
+This function will use the existing container or create a new collection container:

 ```js
 export async function getOrCreateContainer(containerName, columnInfoList, rowKey = true) {